kyle-kelly/PX4Flow_python/README.md

 px4flow = px4f.PX4Flow_I2C(bus, address)
 ```

-You can then ping the hardware to update and receive one of two data frames:
+You then ping the hardware to update one of two data frames:

 ```python
 #I2C frame values